Vyral/corina-cisneros/_posts/2020-09-28-q-why-do-i-love-living-in-the-lakes-region.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>Here’s why I chose to call the Lakes Region my home.</em></p>
+*Here’s why I chose to call the Lakes Region my home.*

 Why do I love living in the Lakes Region?

 First of all, I’m not afraid of the four seasons.
 In fact, I love all of them—**I think it’s great to experience the variation in seasons.** In the winter, my family and I can go snowmobiling and skiing.
 Then, when summer hits, we can go boating and hit the sandbars on Lake Winnipesaukee.
 In addition to my regular lake boat, I bought a sailboat this summer.
-I grew up in the Carribean and sometimes miss being on the ocean, but the lake is a neat place to do watersports.
+I grew up in the Caribbean and sometimes miss being on the ocean, but the lake is a neat place to do watersports.
 Fall and spring have their own special charms as well.&nbsp;

 {% include pullquote.html %}

 Another thing I love to do here that’s unique to my lifestyle is fly.
 I’ve been a licensed private pilot for 30 years, and the Laconia Airport is just a five-minute drive from my office.
 My son Freddy is a pilot too, and flying is our chance to relax and get away from everything.
-In the summer, especially, we have the privilege of flying all over New England.
+In the summer especially, we have the privilege of flying all over New England.
 We’ve even flown down to Miami a few times to attend air shows.&nbsp;

 The Lakes Region is also sparsely populated, especially during the off-season, which gives it a very chill vibe.
 I’ve lived in Boston, Miami, and New York, but *this* is the place I decided to live and work.&nbsp;